calcaide/raspberry-tools/setup/README.md

 - [Install LXDE GUI](#install-display-server).

-### Enviorment
+### Environment

-The enviorment (for now) is based in Raspbian Jessie Lite, then, depending on the purpose, I install some services or others.
+The environment (for now) is based in Raspbian Jessie Lite, then, depending on the purpose, I install some services or others.

-For setup a basic environment, should [download the Raspbian Jessie Lite image][Download Jessie Lite] and format the sd card, follow these instructions depending of your host Operating system: [Linux][Linux format SD card], [Mac Os][Mac Os format SD card] or [Windows][Windows format SD card].
+For setup a basic environment, should [download the Raspbian Jessie Lite image][Download Jessie Lite] and format the sd card, follow these instructions depending on your host Operating system: [Linux][Linux format SD card], [Mac Os][Mac Os format SD card] or [Windows][Windows format SD card].

 ### Change locale, timezone and keyboard layout

-Go to [Localisation](../localisation/README.md) section to se how to [change locale](../localisation/README.md#change-locale), [chane time zone](../localisation/README.md#change-time-zone) or [change keyboard layout](../localisation/README.md#change-keyboard-layout).
+Go to [Localisation](../localisation/README.md) section to see how to [change locale](../localisation/README.md#change-locale), [chane time zone](../localisation/README.md#change-time-zone) or [change keyboard layout](../localisation/README.md#change-keyboard-layout).

 ### Change root password